The essential health check ups you can get at lunchtime

 Skin check

-Skin cancer is the most common type of cancer in Australia with more than 15,000 cases diagnosed each year.
+Skin cancer is the most common type of cancer in Australia, opens in a new tab with more than 15,000 cases diagnosed each year.
 It’s important to check your skin regularly, watching out for any changes, especially the colour, shape, or size of moles.
 Additionally, you can see a healthcare professional.
 There are skin clinics across Australia which are low cost or bulk billed through Medicare.
 Your company may also offer skin checks for free.
 During your appointment, which should take no longer than 20 minutes, you will be asked to remove all clothing apart from underwear.
 You will need to request a male or female technician when you book your appointment if you have a preference.
 The technician will use a special light and magnifier to scan your skin.
 They will also check the soles of your feet, your palms, and scalp.
 You will be asked about family history and other risk factors.
 If the doctor thinks you need further tests, they will tell you on the day and let you know next steps.

 Cost: Ask your clinic when you book an appointment what the cost is and if they bulk bill